The most commonly encountered are:

 - In Discworld, this is the best way to get into the Librarian's good graces.
 Sometime between Light Fantastic and Sourcery he hires inept wizard Rincewind to fetch him bananas.
 While in Unseen Academicals he eats a poisoned banana without thinking (he survives).

 - Inverted in Manifold: Origin by Stephen Baxter; when the advanced hominid "Daemons" (who resemble gorillas) want to reward the human scientist Nemoto, they try offering her a banana.
 She is understandably insulted.

-- Subverted on an episode of Justice League.
+- Subverted in an episode of Justice League.
 The Flash offers a banana to a gorilla in a laboratory, before being scolded by a scientist.
 When the gorilla reveals himself to be the Mad Scientist Gorilla Grodd, he clocks Flash a good one and remarks, "That was for the banana.
 I hate bananas."

 - Gunther, a monkey from one episode of Futurama, likes bananas but prefers not to eat them since they remind him that he's only fully sentient because of Professor Farnsworth's experimental hat.
 He eats banana-flavored foods to sidestep around this.